 Here, we have listed some of the most common uses for and some useful tips and ideas for each.

-Food preparation – Think about the equipment that you use regularly and plan the storage under the island to suit.
+Think about the equipment that you use regularly and plan the storage under the island to suit.
 Knives, chopping boards, food processors, herbs, oils, mixing bowls etc should all be kept within easy reach.
-Have side mounted or pop-up countertop electrical sockets for your small appliances.
-You may want to consider having a wooden butchers block inset in the worktop and, if space allows and services can be brought to the island, a small prep sink for rinsing and washing foods is a good idea.

-For breakfast bar stools, allow 600mm width for each person.
+For breakfast bar stools, remember to allow 600mm width for each person.

 A kitchen island is a great way to divide areas within an open plan space.
 If you have a kitchen / living area, the island can act as a physical marker between both zones.
-You can create an attractive focal point at the rear of the island using feature units, lighting or perhaps something more creative like backlit glass or a stylish fretwork panel.
+You can create an attractive focal point at the rear of the island using feature units and lighting.
+Or perhaps something more creative like backlit glass or a stylish fretwork panel.

-For sinks and dishwashers, hot and cold-water supplies and a waste outlet will need to be brought up from the floor below.
+For sinks and dishwashers, hot and cold-water supplies and a waste outlet need to be brought up from the floor below.
 Hobs require a gas supply or appropriate electrical supply, and extraction solutions should be considered.

-Seek the advice of a professional kitchen designer who will help you choose the type that best suits your project.
+Consulting a professional kitchen designer will help you choose the most suitable options for your project.

 Worktops for kitchen islands